1998 TOPPS BASEBALL CARDS SET

 The rookies from 1998 like Helton, Rolen, Garciaparra and Wood showed glimpses of the impact players they would become.
 Helton launched his career with a .315 average and 149 hits in his rookie campaign.
 Rolen finished third in the NL Rookie of the Year voting after batting .283 with 21 home runs for Philadelphia.
 And Kerry Wood’s 20-strikeout debut instantly made him one of the most exciting rookie pitchers in baseball history.

-Read also: GOLD BASEBALL CARDS 1993
+Read also: PRICE GUIDE FOR GRADED BASEBALL CARDS

 In terms of condition and collectibility today, well-centered 1998 Topps cards in high grade still attract solid prices due to the quality rookie class and historical context of the home run chase season.
 Rookies of Garciaparra, Rolen, Helton and Wood especially command big bucks in pristine Mint or Gem Mint condition.
 But there is also strong collector demand for stars of the era like McGwire, Griffey, Ripken, Maddux and others.
 The 1998 Topps set remains a highly collectible issue from the vintage 1990s era of baseball cards.